poojan-solanki/Video-Chat-Streamlit/README.md

 The app will open in your browser at `http://localhost:8501`

-### App Features
+## App Features

-#### Upload Video Page
+### Upload Video
 - Upload videos (MP4, AVI, MOV, MKV, FLV, WMV)
 - Real-time processing progress
-- Smart title generation
 - Automatic frame extraction and analysis
+- Smart title generation using AI

-#### Dashboard Page
+### Dashboard
 - View all uploaded videos
-- Statistics overview (total videos, frames, storage)
+- Statistics overview (total videos, frames, storage usage)
 - Search and filter videos
-- View individual video details
+- View detailed information for each video
-- Delete videos with cleanup
+- Delete videos with proper cleanup

-#### 🔍 Search & Query Page
+### Search & Query
 - Select any processed video
-- Ask natural language questions
+- Ask natural language questions about the video
-- Get AI-powered answers based on video content
+- Receive AI-powered answers based on video content
-- View source frames for answers
+- View source frames used to generate the answers

+### Additional Notes
+- A **live video feed implementation** can be easily supported using the same architecture.
+- Due to **resource limitations**, the system was tested and demonstrated using uploaded video files instead of live streams.

 ## 📊 Architecture